CAN: Feature Co-Action for Click-Through Rate Prediction: Related Work

 \section{Related Work}

-Several research efforts have been devoted to model feature co-action for CTR prediction.
-These methods can be divided into three categories: aggregation based methods, graph based methods and combinatorial embedding methods.
-We give a brief introduction in the following subsections.
+Several research efforts have been devoted to model feature interactions in CTR prediction.
+These methods can be divided into several categories: aggregation, graph and factorization based methods.
+We give a brief introduction and discussion as follows.